 Regardless of the activity, keep in mind that you need to stay well hydrated, as your blood volume has expanded and is redirected toward your uterus.

-On caffeine, it’s OK to have one serving of coffee a day, but stick to under 200mg of caffeine daily.
+It’s okay to have one serving of coffee a day, but stick to under 200mg of caffeine daily.
 If you can, go for the organic beans.

 I had a double espresso containing about 100mg of caffeine each morning during my pregnancy.
 The trick is, I never had a second coffee or drank soda, tea, or other caffeinated beverages.